Aneurysmal Bone Cyst (ABC) is a non malignant, tumour like vascular and reactive malformation comprised of blood filled channels

 - Genetic research: Specific translocations of the TRE17/USP6 gene [due to t(16,17) translocation and upregulation which halts osteoblastic maturation] are reported in about 70% of primary ABC but never in secondary ABC lesions.

 - Pain is commonest symptom.
 It is often dull aching.

 - Pathological fracture (fracture of weakened bone due to trivial fall) is common due to aggressive nature.

 - Occasionally, neurological symptoms if lesion is pressing on spinal cord

 - Plain radiographs show a solitary, expanded cavity with cystic or osteolytic lesion, with thin “eggshell” sclerotic borders.

-The enclosed cavity contains many dividing septa with expanding soap bubble appearance.
+- The enclosed cavity contains many dividing septa with expanding soap bubble appearance.

 - MRI is necessary to diagnose ABC, and the typical finding is Multiple Fluid-Fluid levels on T1 contrast and T2 weighted images.